 When you purchase and download a Texture Collection from NewbornPosing.com you will find a folder of .JPG image files.
-These files are your textures which you’ll apply and blend as a layer above your primary photograph in Photoshop or Photoshop Elements.
+These files are your textures.
+You’ll apply and blend these textures a layer above your primary photograph in Photoshop or Photoshop Elements.

 Note, there is no action file needed to use digital textures.